 Without legal advice, asylum seekers may not have the opportunity to prepare an application that properly details their claims for protection.
 The threat of deportation heightens the likelihood that applications will be poorly prepared, thereby increasing the risk of a negative decision for those with legitimate claims for asylum.

 To support asylum seekers through the complex and convoluted application process, it is crucial the Government reinstate funding for legal assistance and interpreting services.
 Many who are yet to lodge their application have in fact ‘engaged’ with legal centres.
-However, as a result of Government policy, these legal centres are severely overstretched, with waiting lists in the thousands.
+However, as a result of Government policy, many legal centres are severely overstretched, with lengthy waiting lists.

 Those affected by this process have waited years for the opportunity to apply for refugee protection.
 Prolonged uncertainty, enforced poverty, and the ever-present threat of deportation has brought many to the edge of despair.
 Professor Nicholas Proctor recently described the increase in suicides and suicide attempts among this cohort, and characterised their predicament as one of ‘lethal hopelessness’, with many ‘being at advanced stages of feeling mentally trapped, figuratively boxed in, especially hopeless and helpless’.
 For these asylum seekers, there is a real risk that the Government’s ultimatum will be a tipping point, pushing them over the edge.